si-medbif/SIRE516/Week 2/README.md

 5. Data Transformation

 ## Assignment
-In this assignment, the grading will be different from the syllabus.<p/>

 In a report for clinical study, the first table shown before any other results is almost always a table describing demographics and baseline characteristics of the study population.
 This table